CHEMICAL COMPOSITION OF FIXED OIL FROM THE SEEDS OF SANTALUM RUBRUM BY GC-MSHTML Full Text

 - Mensah JK, Okoli RI, Ohaju-Obodo JO and Eifediyl K: Phytochemical, Nutritional and medical properties of some leafy vegetables consumed by Edo people of Nigeria.
 African Journal of Biotechnology 2008; 7(14): 2304-2309.

-- Gill LS: Ethanobotanical uses of plants in Nigeria: University of Benin Press, Benin city 1992;
+- Gill LS: Ethnobotanical uses of plants in Nigeria: University of Benin Press, Benin city 1992; 350.

 - Ivanova D, Gerova D, Chervenkov T and Yankova T: Polyphenol and antioxidant capacity of Bulgarian medicinal plants.
-J Ethanopharmacol 2005; 96: 145-150.
+J Ethnopharmacol 2005; 96: 145-150.

-- Misra A: Studies on biochemical and physiological aspects in relation to phyto-medicinal qualities and efficacy of the active ingredients during the handling , cultivation and harvesting of the medicinal plnats.
+- Misra A: Studies on biochemical and physiological aspects in relation to phytomedicinal qualities and efficacy of the active ingredients during the handling, cultivation and harvesting of the medicinal plants.
 Journal of Medicinal plants research 2009; 3: 1140-1146.

 - Brown H, Stephen S: Red Silk-Cotton, Red Cotton Tree, Kapok.
 Gardening Publications A-Z, University of Florida, 2011.

-- Prohp TP, Ihimire IG, Madusha AO, Okpala HO, Erevor JO & Oyinbo CA: Some Anti-Nutritional and mineral contents of extra-cotyledonous deposit of pride of Barbados (Caesalpina pulcherrima).
-Pakistan Journal of Nutrition, 2006; 5: 114-116.
+- Prohp TP, Ihimire IG, Madusha AO, Okpala HO, Erevor JO and Oyinbo CA: Some Anti-Nutritional and mineral contents of extra-cotyledonous deposit of pride of Barbados ( pulcherrima).
+Pakistan Journal of Nutrition 2006; 5: 114-116.

-- Mowlah G, Sheikh NM and Kamal ASM : A Hand Book on Edible Oils Fats, With Special Reference To Bangladesh, 1st ed; City press, Dhaka-1000, Bangladesh, 1990; 44.
+- Mowlah G, Sheikh NM and Kamal ASM: A Hand Book on Edible Oils Fats, with special reference to Bangladesh, City press, Dhaka - 1000, Bangladesh, Edition 1st, 1990: 44.

-- Morshed S, Alam MK, Begum A, Shariar SMS, Sharmin KN and Akhter S: Physiochemical properties and Chemical constituents of oil from Joan Seed (Trachyspermun ammm L) .
-Journal of Environ.
-Sci. & Natutural Resourches 2012; 5(2): 15-21.
+- Morshed S, Alam MK, Begum A, Shariar SMS, Sharmin KN and Akhter S: Physiochemical properties and Chemical constituents of oil from Joan Seed ( ammm L).
+Journal of Environ Sci & Natural Resources 2012; 5(2): 15-21.

 - AOAC: Association of Official Analytical Chemist.
-Official Methods of Analysis, 14th Official methods 28.059.
+Official Methods of Analysis, Official methods 28.059.
 Sydney, Williams.
-Arlington, USA 1984.
+Arlington, USA, Edition 14th, 1984.

 - Mowla G, Sheick NM and Kamal ASM: Hand Book on Edible Oils and Fats with Special Reference to Bangladesh, Edition 1st, (University of Dhaka, Dhaka, Bangladesh).
 1990: 9-172.